USA Banner

 Impartial Investigations and Program Evaluations

-• Conduct research, analysis, and evaluation on a range of project components, including interview and survey design, policy analysis, statistical analysis, qualitative data analysis, surveying and forecasting, and GIS.
+• Conduct research, analysis, and evaluation on a range of project components, including interview and survey design, policy analysis, statistical analysis, qualitative data analysis, surveying and forecasting, and Geographic Information Systems (GIS).

 • Build, sustain, and evaluate impactful programs by incorporating strategic planning into everything we do.